Overview

 Application

-Interested applicants must be PharmD graduates of accredited colleges of pharmacy, be eligible for licensure in the State of Ohio and submit the standard application materials through PhORCAS (i.e. Letter of Intent, CV, three standard reference forms and official college transcripts), along with:
+Interested applicants must be PharmD graduates of accredited college of pharmacy, have completed a PGY1 residency or equivalent experience, be eligible for licensure in the State of Ohio, and submit the standard application materials through PhORCAS.
+Application materials include a Letter of Intent, curriculum vitae (CV), official college transcripts, and 3 references.

-- We request a minimum of one (two is preferred) of your three references should come from a preceptor who you have worked with in a clinical setting, related to a PGY1 rotation in acute or ambulatory care.
-The clinical preceptor should be able to comment on your scope of responsibility, total patient load, level of autonomy, clinical abilities, and organizational and time management skills.
-All 3 reference writers should use the standard PhORCAS template to submit their candidate recommendation.
+- We request a minimum of one (two is preferred) of three references should come from a preceptor with whom the applicant has worked in a clinical setting, related to a PGY1 rotation in acute or ambulatory care.
+The clinical preceptor should be able to comment on scope of responsibility, total patient load, level of autonomy, clinical abilities, and organizational and time management skills.
+All 3 reference writers should use the standard PhORCAS template to submit their candidate recommendations.

 Contact Information